Professional wrestling holds: Rear naked choke

 A grounded version of a sleeper hold with an added body scissors that is derived from martial arts and more recently mixed martial arts.
-Former TNA and WWE wrestler Samoa Joe uses this as his signature submission hold, calling it the Coquina Clutch, and current WWE wrestler Shayna Baszler uses it as her finisher, calling it the Kirifuda Clutch.
+AEW and ROH wrestler Samoa Joe uses this as his signature submission hold, calling it the Coquina Clutch, and current WWE wrestler Shayna Baszler uses it as her finisher, calling it the Kirifuda Clutch.
 A variation, called a bar-arm sleeper is where one applies a normal sleeper to the opponent and uses the opposite arm close to their face as added pressure applied to the move.
 This variation is used by Karrion Kross and it is called the Kross Jacket.

 Spider twist

 Also known as a headscissors crucifix choke, the opponent is sitting while the wrestler is behind the opponent holding the opponent's wrist.
-The wrestler will apply an armscissor with one leg and a headscissors. then the wrestler clasps his hand, one arm passes through the leg applying the headscissors and the other goes under.
-The wrestler pulls upwards while his leg goes downwards, applying pressure to the shoulders, head and back.
-Innovated by Mariko Yoshida and is currently used by Naomi, naming it, Feel the Glow.
+The wrestler will apply an armscissor with one leg and a headscissors. then the wrestler clasps their hand, one arm passes through the leg applying the headscissors and the other goes under.
+The wrestler pulls upwards while their leg goes downwards, applying pressure to the shoulders, head and back.
+Innovated by Mariko Yoshida, it is currently used by Naomi, naming it Feel the Glow, formerly known as Starstruck during her run in Impact Wrestling.